jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/making-a-discone-antenna-for-rtl-sdr.md

 The last line copies the `dumpnec` utility to my bin.
 `dumpnec` is a pretty printer for NEC input files (very handy!).

-To test xnec2c out, try one of the provided example input file, e.g. `xnec2c -i examples/13cm_Yagi.nec`.
+To test xnec2c out, try one of the provided example input file (e.g. Yagi Antenna `xnec2c -i examples/13cm_Yagi.nec`][64].
 To learn more about how to use xnec2c and create input files, you'll need to tap into the documentation available for the multiple generations/versions of NEC software.
 With a little bit of insight, you'll be able to leverage these "not quite xnec2c documentation" sources.